 The new firmware update with its total revamp of the menu structure is fantastic and it only takes a few minutes of clicking around to become very familiar with the entire device.
 It’s also backed by a veteran of the industry that has proven they know and are committed to Bitcoin, so you can have good confidence that it will receive support for a long time.

-Our only main issues are that the size of some text can be a bit small and there’s no support for microSD backups.
+Our only main issues are that the size of some text can be a bit small and there’s no support for microSD backups or full air gapped operation.
 These are relatively minor things – especially given the low price – however if you do have trouble with smaller text we’d probably not recommend the Jade for this reason.

 Is Blockstream Jade Safe?